 Simon can answer questions about bridge loop avoidance if you have them.

-Updated by Adrian Schmutzler about 1 month ago
+Updated by Adrian Schmutzler almost 3 years ago

 As an intermediary solution, I have now created a bridge br-ethmesh that contains the eth0.3.

 Instead of eth0.3, the bridge br-ethmesh is then added to batman as mesh device.